-Note 12: Other liabilities
+Note 13: Other liabilities

 Other liabilities include amounts payable to related parties within the CVS Group.
 These liabilities are measured as past due at the valuation date and therefore represent the amount expected to be paid.

-The balance \$1,138k (2019: \$6,039k) continues to be managed with more frequent settlements during the year, resulting in a lower position at end 2020 compared to 2019.
+The balance \$2,032k (2020: \$1,138k) continues to be managed with more frequent settlements during the year, with a modest increase in the balance at the end of 2021.